Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Introduction

 are lightlike at the horizons $\H_e^+$ and $\H_c^+$ (if $\Lambda > 0$), respectively.
 We show that the mode solutions with respect to \emph{these} Killing vector fields satisfy equations which are almost of Keldysh type.
 More precisely, the bicharacteristics associated to the mode equation will have the \emph{radial point structure} assumed by Galkowski-Zworski in their analytic hypoellipticity result \cite{GZ2020}*{Thm.\ 2}.
 Now, if $u$ satisfies the assumption of Theorem \ref{mainthm: K and K-dS}, then

 and similarly with $r_e$ replaced by $r_c$.
 This shows that $u$ is a mode solution with respect to both Killing vector fields \eqref{eq: horizon KVF e} and \eqref{eq: horizon KVF c}.
 The analytic hypoellipticity result by Galkowski-Zworski thus shows that $u$ is real analytic near the horizons $\H^+_e$ and $\H^+_c$ (if $\Lambda > 0$).
-This is the main step in the proof of Theorem \ref{mainthm: K and K-dS}, the rest follows by standard propagation of real analyticity for wave equations and analytic hypoellipticity of elliptic equations.
+This is the main step in the proof of Theorem \ref{mainthm: K and K-dS}, the rest follows by standard propagation of real analyticity for wave equations and analytic hypoellipticity of elliptic equations (c.f.\ \cite{M2002}*{Chapter 4}).

-In fact, this method is not specific to the Kerr(-de Sitter) spacetime, but turns out to work for any non-degenerate Killing horizon in any real analytic spacetime satisfying the dominant energy condition.
-The key is that the Killing vector field is \emph{lightlike} at the horizon.
-Assume therefore that $(M,g)$ is a real analytic Lorentzian manifold of dimension $n + 1 \geq 2$, with sign convention $(-, +, \hdots, +)$, with a real analytic lightlike hypersurface $\H \subset M$.
+In fact, this method is not specific to the Kerr(-de Sitter) spacetime, but turns out to work for any Killing horizon in any real analytic spacetime, assuming the surface gravity of the Killing horizon is nowhere vanishing.
+Assume therefore that $(M,g)$ is a real analytic spacetime, i.e.\ a time-oriented Lorentzian manifold, of dimension $n + 1 \geq 2$, with sign convention $(-, +, \hdots, +)$ and with a real analytic lightlike hypersurface $\H \subset M$.
 We assume in particular that the metric $g$ is real analytic.